Vienna S-Bahn: History

-Planning for the S-Bahn network for Vienna was started in 1954 as a part of reconstruction of the ÖBB and especially the Wien Südbahnhof.
+Planning for the mainline S-Bahn network for Vienna was started in 1954 as a part of reconstruction of the ÖBB and especially the Wien Südbahnhof.
 Concrete plans were completed by 1955, but financing was not secured until 1958.
 The collapse of the investment budget of the city of Vienna led to a partial stop of construction in 1960, necessitating a postponing of the grand opening of the network by a little over a year.

 The S-Bahn era in Austria began on 17 January 1962.
 Its official opening was attended by over 900 invited guests, including Federal President Adolf Schärf and Vice Chancellor Bruno Pittermann.
 After a day of testing the network with empty trains, passenger transport began at 11:45pm the following day.
-Between Meidling and Praterstern a driving ban for steam locomotives was immediately imposed.
+Steam locomotives were then prohibited from the section between Meidling and Praterstern.
 The station Hauptzollamt was renamed "Landstraße" (now Wien Mitte), analogous to the Stadtbahn station.

 The S-Bahn was an immediate success.
 There was severe overcrowding, which could only be eliminated by replacing the single sets with double sets.
-An agreement was concluded with Wiener Verkehrsbetriebe which allowed passengers to use other parallel modes of transport without additional ticket purchase in the event of a malfunction.
+An agreement was concluded with Wiener Stadtwerke – Verkehrsbetriebe which allowed passengers to use other parallel modes of transport without additional ticket purchase in the event of service disruptions.
 In 1963, the first television monitors for train handling were installed on a trial basis in the Südbahnhof stop (now Wien Quartier Belvedere).
-On the Stammstrecke trains were initially run every quarter of an hour, but already in October 1962 the traffic between Floridsdorf and Landstraße was increased in the rush hour, and from 1964 on the entire Stammstrecke.
+On the Stammstrecke, trains were initially run every quarter of an hour, but already in October 1962 the traffic between Floridsdorf and Landstraße was increased in the rush hour, and from 1964 on the entire Stammstrecke.

 Since 3 June 1984, the Vienna S-Bahn has formed part of the integrated fare structure of the Verkehrsverbund Ost-Region (VOR) of Vienna, Lower Austria and Burgenland.

 From 1962 until 2005, the term S-Bahn was rarely used, the full term Schnellbahn being preferred.
 Starting with the 2005/2006 timetable, however, S-Bahn has begun to appear in timetables and loudspeaker announcements.
 Announcements in Badner Bahn trains still use the term Schnellbahn as of 2009.